vne/dovehash/README.md

 This instance will have the following methods:

- - equals(clearTextPassword) - calculate appropriate hash for clearTextPassword and compare with the hashed one
+ - equals(clearTextPassword) - calculate appropriate hash for clearTextPassword and compare with the hashed one.
+Returns either true or false.
  - toJSON() - get hash properties as JSON (currently: input, scheme, encoding, salt, password, where input is the original string and password is hex-encoded hash)
+ - toString() - get Dovecot-style hash
+ - inspect() - save as toString()

 Dovehash also has several static methods:

- - Dovehash.equal(hashed, clearText) - compare clearText to hashed, catch exceptions and return false if anything is caught
+ - Dovehash.equal(hashed, clearText) - compare clearText to hashed, catch exceptions and return false if anything is caught.
+Returns either true or false.
- - encode(scheme, clearText, salt) - encode clearText to scheme with salt
+ - encode(scheme, clearText, salt) - encode clearText to scheme with salt.
+Returns Dovehash instance.
- - getSalt(hashed) - parse hashed password and return salt if there is any
+ - getSalt(hashed) - parse hashed password and return salt if there is any.
+Returns Buffer.

 Errors
 ------